Davste93/generator-tsdatalayer/README.md

         accountPermissions : string;
     }

-It then builds the data layers, services, and tests for those services - based on these models.
+It then builds the data layers, services, and tests - based on these models.

 ## Why use this library? ##